 What EFMP community support services are available through Army Community Service?

 Army Community Services include information and referral, advocacy, support groups, respite care and relocation assistance.

 - Respite Care Program

-The Respite Care Program is a component of EFMP that provides a temporary rest period for Family members responsible for regular care of persons with disabilities.
+The Respite Care Program is a component of EFMP that provides a temporary rest period for eligible Families who are responsible for regular care of a dependent with disabilities.
 Care may be provided in the EFMP respite care user’s home and other settings such as special needs camps and enrichment programs.
-Respite care is important because it decreases Family stress, increases Family stability and reduces costly out-of-home placements, thereby contributing to Soldier readiness.
+Respite care decreases Family stress, increases Family stability and reduces costly out-of-home placements, thereby contributing to Soldier readiness.

 The Exceptional Family Member Program (EFMP) provides comprehensive support to Family members with special needs.
 EFMP takes an all-inclusive approach to coordinate military and civilian community, educational, medical, housing, and personnel services to help Soldiers and their Families with special needs.

 An Exceptional Family Member is a Family member with any physical, emotional, developmental, or intellectual disorder that requires special treatment, therapy, education, training, or counseling, and meets the eligibility criteria.

 Soldiers with Exceptional Family Members are required to register for EFMP and keep enrollment information current.
 This way, Family needs will be considered during the assignments process.

 All family members must be screened in order to accompany authorized Soldiers on OCONUS assignments (including Alaska and Hawaii).
 Screenings include medical records review for all Family members and developmental screening for all children aged 72 months and younger.